×

 Example:

-Correlate learning to cycle time, leakage %, indemnity severity, LAE, complaint rate, and NPS to identify high-impact modules.
+Analytics tools link training completion to metrics such as claim cycle time, leakage percentage, indemnity severity, loss adjustment expense, complaint rate, and net promoter score.
+This helps identify high‑impact modules.

 Predicting Training Needs and Outcomes